EgorP51/travel_bot_api/README.md

 # Travel api
 ---
 ### *The API was created for travel services*
->Initially, the API was developed to work with the telegram bot.
-Click [here](https://t.me/AbungaBangaBot) to go to the bot.
-You can view the bot project on [GitHub](https://github.com/EgorP51/travel_bot).
+>Initially, the API was developed to work with the telegram bot.You can view the bot project on [GitHub](https://github.com/EgorP51/travel_bot).

 ## Used in project
 - Connecting to public APIs